Gaurav-Shaw09/PenFolio/README.md

 # Simple Login & Signup App

-A simple full-stack web app for user login and signup, built with React (Vite) and Spring Boot, using MySQL for storage.
+A simple full-stack web app for user login and signup, built with React (Vite) and Spring Boot, using MongoDB Atlas for storage.

 ---